leuty/icon-model/config/generic/README.md

 images from the
 [`iconmodel` repository on Docker Hub](https://hub.docker.com/u/iconmodel).

-The recommended workflow is to build and run ICON inside the container and manage and edit the source code in a separate terminal, using the tools available on your machine.
+We recommend building and running ICON inside the container while managing and editing the source code separately in another terminal, utilizing the tools available on your machine.
 This scenario implies that the directory with ICON source code is located on the host machine and mounted to the container.
 You will also need to mount a so-called `pool` directory containing ICON input files, e.g. grid files.
-The contents and the layout of the directory depends on the experiment you want to run and are not covered in this document.
+The contents and the layout of the directory depend on the experiment you want to run and are not covered in this document.

-Run the container in the interactive mode as follows:
+Run the container in interactive mode as follows:
 ```bash
 docker run -it -v /path/to/icon-src:/home/icon/icon -v /path/to/pool:/home/icon/pool iconmodel/icon-dev
 ```